Velké Pavlovice: Economy

 The area of Velké Pavlovice is famous for its viticulture.
 It gave its name to the Velkopavlovická wine subregion.

 Transport

 The D2 motorway from Brno to the border with Slovakia runs next to the town.

+Velké Pavlovice is located on the Kobylí–Zaječí railway line of local importance.

 Sights

 The landmark of Velké Pavlovice is the Church of the Assumption of the Virgin Mary.
 It is an early Baroque church built in 1670–1680 and rebuilt in the mid-19th century.